4 Month Sleep Regression: What It Is & How To Handle It - Baby Chick

 Matured Sleep

-Following the sleep shift, your baby’s sleep pattern will now be similar to your own.
-Sleep cycles will lengthen as they get older, and you will see a natural shift to more night sleep and less daytime sleep through nap transitions and longer awake times.
-However, partial awakenings are still part of the sleep cycle, and cues for sleep can get stronger.
-This is often when families notice that their baby frequently wakes at night and takes short naps even though the sleep regression has passed.
-Working on the cues that your baby uses at the beginning of the night to fall asleep can greatly improve night wakings because your baby will have new strategies on how to go back to sleep during the awakenings if they do not have a physical need such as a feed.
+Following the sleep shift, your baby’s sleep pattern will be similar to yours.7,8 Sleep cycles will lengthen as they get older, and you’ll see a natural shift to more night sleep and less daytime sleep through nap transitions and longer awake times.6,8 However, partial awakenings are still part of the sleep cycle, and cues for sleep can get stronger.
+This is often when families notice their baby frequently wakes at night and takes short naps even though the sleep regression has passed.3,6,9

 Was this article helpful?